 Let’s change that!

-Gal’s Guide is seeking to build an independent women’s history library and research center to preserve, collect, share and champion women’s achievements.
+Gal’s Guide is seeking to build the first independent women’s history library in the United States.
+Our mission is to preserve, collect, share and champion women’s achievements.

 We are currently seeking donations of books and materials relating to women’s history.